Michael4170/PVEF-Core/Mission-Making.md

 ### The one thing that will bite you

 **A nested entity needs a `Hierarchy` component or it is never a runtime child.** This is the single fault that cost most of M2 — the waypoint existed, was correctly placed, and was invisible.
-The shipped templates have it.
+The shipped templates have it, and so does anything copied from Arland.
 If you ever build a spawn point from scratch, this is the thing to get right, and the "no waypoint parented" warning names it explicitly.

 ### Tuning a placed counter-attack